Volunteer Louisiana and Corporation for National and Community Service (CNCS)

 Washington, DC 20525

-For technical questions and problems with the eGrants system, call the National Service Hotline at (800) 942-2677.
+For technical questions and problems with the eGrants system, call the AmeriCorps Hotline at (800) 942-2677.

 Grants to USA and Canada nonprofit charitable organizations to impact public policy in a variety of national and international issues.
 In previous years, grants have been awarded for general operations and project support to think tanks, national councils, judicial orga